zdoom-docs/staging/md/ZScript/Classes.md

 overridable list of defaults to properties, allowing for swift creation of flexible actor types.

-In `DECORATE`, this is everything that isn't in the `states` block, but in ZScript, for syntax flexibility purposes, it must be enclosed in a block with `default` at the beginning.
+In DECORATE, this is everything that isn't in the `states` block, but in ZScript, for syntax flexibility purposes, it must be enclosed in a block with `default` at the beginning.

 <dl class="syn"><dt>DefaultBlock</dt><dd>